 The wikiwiki principle: lowest-friction capture, then progressive refinement in place

-The KB type hierarchy is a crystallisation ladder for thoughts, and the design principle behind it is Ward Cunningham's original wiki idea: make it trivially easy to save a thought, then make it easy to refine it — in place, not by moving it somewhere else.
+The KB type hierarchy is a codification ladder for thoughts.
+Its design principle comes from Ward Cunningham's original wiki: make saving a thought trivially easy, then make refining it easy — in place, not by moving it elsewhere.

 Evidence

 1. The original wiki.
-Cunningham's WikiWikiWeb (1995) was designed around two properties: anyone can create a page instantly (lowest capture friction), and anyone can edit it later (progressive refinement).
-The name "wiki" comes from Hawaiian "wikiwiki" meaning "quick" — the speed of capture was the core design value.
-Pages started rough and improved through repeated editing, not through a pipeline of draft→review→publish.
+Cunningham's WikiWikiWeb (1995) was built around two properties: anyone can create a page instantly (lowest capture friction), and anyone can edit it later (progressive refinement).
+The name "wiki" comes from Hawaiian "wikiwiki" meaning "quick" — speed of capture was the core design value.
+Pages started rough and improved through repeated editing, not through a draft→review→publish pipeline.

 2. Our type ladder mirrors this.
 The document classification hierarchy follows the same pattern: